BishoySK/Github-final-project/README.md

 # Github-final-project

-Final Assignment of Git&Github Course Coursera by IBM A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+-red Final Assignment of Git&Github Course Coursera by IBM

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: